-- Create and enhance a powerful source of National, State, and all-payer health care data. - Produce a broad set of software tools and products to facilitate the use of HCUP and other administrative data. - Enrich a collaborative partnership with statewide data organizations (that voluntarily participate in the project) aimed at increasing the quality and use of health care data. - Conduct and translate research to inform decision making and improve health care delivery.
+- Create and enhance a powerful source of national, state, and all-payer health care data. - Produce a broad set of software tools and products to facilitate the use of HCUP and other administrative data. - Enrich a collaborative partnership with statewide data organizations (that voluntarily participate in the project) aimed at increasing the quality and use of health care data. - Conduct and translate research to inform decision making and improve health care delivery.

-This project is being conducted by AHRQ through its primary contractor and subcontractor, Truven Health Analytics and Social & Scientific Systems, Inc., pursuant to AHRQ's statutory authority to conduct and support research on health care and on systems for the delivery of such care, including activities with respect to the quality, effectiveness, efficiency, appropriateness and value of health care services and with respect to quality measurement and improvement.
-(42 U.S.C.
-299a(a)(1) and (2).)
+This project is being conducted by AHRQ through its primary contractor and subcontractor, Truven Health Analytics and Social & Scientific Systems, Inc., pursuant to AHRQ's statutory authority to conduct and support research on health care and on systems for the delivery of such care, including activities with respect to the outcomes, cost, cost-effectiveness, and use of health care services and access to such services.
+42 U.S.C.
+299a(a)(3).